-ASTR 206.
+- ASTR 206.
 INTRODUCTION TO SKY MOTIONS AND PLANETS.
 An introduction to modern astronomy with an emphasis on the motions of the sun, moon, and stars in the sky; the solar system; and extrasolar planets.
 Includes observations with the campus observatory and an observational project.

-ASTR 207.
+Fall semester, three hours. - ASTR 207.
 INTRODUCTION TO STARS, GALAXIES, AND COSMOLOGY.
 An introduction to modern astronomy with an emphasis on the nature of the universe and objects within it.
 Topics include the properties of stars, the stellar life cycle, galaxies, and cosmology.
 Includes an observational project.

-ASTR 260.
+Spring semester, three hours. - ASTR 260.
 INDEPENDENT STUDY.
 Individual study of specialized topics in astronomy.
 Sophomore standing, permission of the department chair, and a faculty sponsor are required.